 It should also be noted that the applicant states the East Myrtle Loop stub will also meet driveway apron specification.
-As a future street to be dedicated to the City it is more appropriate to have this facility built to local street Standards.
-(Condition)
+As a future street to be dedicated to the city it is more appropriate to have this facility built to local street Standards.
+The East Myrtle Loop stub shall be built to local street standards rather than driveway apron standards as proposed (Condition)